 Students have the right to:

-- Inspect and review their own education records within a reasonable time after the College receives a request for access.
-If a student wants to review his or her record, they should contact the Vice President of Student Services for a petition.
-Education records include any item of information directly related to an identifiable student maintained by the District or College or required to be maintained by an employee in the performance of the employee's duties, whether that information is recorded by handwriting, print, tapes, files, microfilm, electronically or other means.
-Education records do not include directory information, information provided by a student's parent related to financial aid or scholarships, information prepared by and that remains in the sole possession of the person who created it; certain medical records, and decisions reached as a result of disciplinary hearings.
+- Inspect and review their own education records within a reasonable time after the college receives a request for access.
+If a student wants to review his or her record, then they should contact the Vice President of Student Services for a petition.
+Education records include any item of information directly related to an identifiable student maintained by the district or college or required to be maintained by an employee in the performance of the employee's duties, whether that information is recorded by handwriting, print, tapes, files, microfilm, electronically, or by other means.
+Education records do not include: directory information, information provided by a student's parent related to financial aid or scholarships, information prepared by and that remains in the sole possession of the person who created it, certain medical records, and decisions reached as a result of disciplinary hearings.
 Education records are maintained by the offices that generate or receive those records and the manager of those offices is responsible for the maintenance of those records.
-The Admissions and Records Office at each College maintains a log of those persons who have been given access to education records as required by FERPA.
+The Admissions and Records Office at each college maintains a log of those persons who have been given access to education records as required by FERPA.